Hiking & BikingEmbrace the outdoors

 A gem of Georgia’s freshwater coast, this park offers a glimpse into history, with a log cabin replica of the home of Elijah Clark, Revolutionary War hero.
 The park has several recreational amenities as well, including a miniature golf course for the whole family.

 Baker Creek State Park

-Baker Creek State Park is right next to the Monticello neighborhood of Savannah Lakes Village.
+Situated next to the Monticello neighborhood of Savannah Lakes Village, Baker Creek spans 1,305 acres of rolling woodlands to explore.
 It is open on a seasonal basis, but that doesn’t stop locals from using it year-round.

-Baker Creek has over 10 miles of hiking trails, so you can get your exercise in and enjoy nature when you visit.
+Baker Creek has over 10 miles of different trails, so you can get your exercise in and enjoy nature when you visit.